andrewye16/improve_detroit_ses_analysis/README.md

 I performed OLS regression on each variable listed earlier.

 - Hypotheses:
-  - H<sub>0</sub>: There is no significant effect of having a `lower/higher` value of `variable` on the number of requests per incident in a neighborhood.
+  - H<sub>0</sub>: There is no significant effect of having a `lower/higher` value of `variable` on the number of requests per resident in a neighborhood.
-  - H<sub>a</sub>: A `lower/higher` value of `variable` significantly affects the number of requests per incident in a neighborhood
+  - H<sub>a</sub>: A `lower/higher` value of `variable` significantly affects the number of requests per resident in a neighborhood.

 For the final model, I first conducted a correlation test and VIF test to identify and address potential multicollinearity issues.
 Then, I utilized an exhaustive search based on Adjusted R<sup>2</sup>
 to select the best fitting model.
 I also created a Q-Q Plot to check for the normal distribution assumption.